—————AM Portables Mega Shootout – 2017 Update—————

 **1/2 Two 1/2 Stars

 These radios initially shared the same RF circuitry and therefore had the same overall reception, although styling and features are very different.
 The most recent DE-1103 I tried suffers from DSP “Digititus”…spurious noises on the AM band which lowers its AM performance rating…hopefully this will be ironed out in later production and I plan to try a new sample soon.
 However the original DE-1103 and the now discontinued Eton E5/Grundig G5 were the most sensitive AM travel-size portables I’ve ever used and in that respect they beat out the Sony 7600GR, Grundig Yacht Boy 400, Sangean ATS-909 and ATS-909X and similar radios.
-They also outperform the later Grundig G3 and most current same size radios (on AM).
+They also outperform the later Grundig G3 and all the current Tecsun same-size radios on AM.
 They also have nice clarity and balanced audio for their size and are overall a pleasure to use.
 Their SW and FM reception is also excellent in this category.
 Read The E5/G5 Review:

 **1/2 Channel Master 6515 Super Fringe

 The Super Fringe 6515 is an elegantly-styled horizontal format AM only radio made by Sanyo.
 It competes with other notable radios in this group such as the Zenith Royal 500H as one of the nicer offerings of the 1960’s.
 It was followed by the essentially similar but subtly re-styled 6515A and B. The original 6515 sports the Conelrad markings at 640 and 1240 KHz which was dropped in the later models.
 This radio also features an external antenna jack and comes with an antenna wire which stores in a little leather pouch attached to the carrying case strap.
-The 6515 approximately matches the Royal 500H in terms of reception but features a more lush sound quality but less effective AGC, and it is just a beauty to look at.
+The 6515 approximately matches the Royal 500H in terms of actual reception but has slightly less effective AGC, but it features a more lush sound quality, and it is just a beauty to look at.
 Read The 6515 Super Fringe Review:

 Reality check time – browse down on this list and see how many radios don’t measure up to this $70 radio from the early 1960’s!
 The 500H was the best of Zenith’s “pocket radios” – although you’d need a very big pocket (and very deep as well…$70 in 1961 dollars equates to $475 – $554 in 2016 depending on which calculator you use).
 Nevertheless the 500H will pull in weak stations better than most of today’s sub-$150 radios.
 It’s just a good combination of sensitivity and decent audio for the size that is very satisfying and as you tune across the dial you will find it full of listenable signals that will sound much more noisy on lesser radios.
 Very comparable to the DE-1103 group above, although not quite as selective.